 Pass the state licensing exam

 Like the coursework, you take the state exam from an approved provider.
 Unlike the coursework, there are only four approved providers.
 Here is the complete list.
-InterNACHI has a free one page study guide for non-members.
-Members, they have an online practice test.
+InterNACHI has a free one-page study guide for non-members.
+For members, they have an online practice test.
 The test is known to be difficult.
-There’s 120 questions broken into 14 sections.
+There are 120 questions broken into 14 sections.
 You must pass each individual section (50% or higher) and you need an overall score of 80% to pass.
 You have one hour to complete the exam.
 The exam fee is $125.
 It must be taken in person with a proctor.
 You can use their computer and get your results immediately.
-If you do not pass it you can take it again, but will pay a fee each time.
+If you do not pass it you can take it again but will pay a fee each time.
 The questions will be randomized each time.
 Some new questions may appear on repeated attempts.